 Why can’t you treat cystic acne like regular breakouts?
 Acclaimed dermatologist Dr. Howard Murad reveals the answer

-We asked board-certified dermatologist and Murad founder Dr. Howard Murad (who also happens to be a former acne sufferer himself) to share all about cystic acne after nearly 50 years of treating patients—from why you can’t treat an acne cyst like any other breakout, to treatments for painful bumps that just can’t wait for relief from a dermatologist office visit.
+We asked board-certified dermatologist and Murad founder Dr. Howard Murad (who also happens to be a former acne sufferer himself) to share all about cystic acne after nearly 50 years of treating patients—from why you can’t treat an acne cyst like your average pimple, to treatments for painful bumps that just can’t wait for relief from a dermatologist office visit.

 But first, what exactly is cystic acne?